Career path

 Teachings

-- Lectures and practicals in computational chemistry and EPR simulation (since 2008, summer schools 8h per year)
+- Lectures and practicals in computational chemistry and EPR simulation (since 2008)

 Research themes